 A range of surveys and research have been carried out looking at cancer awareness over the years.
 In order to assess levels of public awareness and to track changes over time, and as part of the National Awareness and Early Diagnosis Initiative (NAEDI), Cancer Research UK, University College London, King's College London and the University of Oxford have developed a Cancer Awareness Measure (CAM) to measure public awareness.
 The CAM is a validated set of questions designed to reliably assess public awareness of cancer warning signs, anticipated delay and perceived barriers to seeking medical advice.
-The data come from two surveys: i) an Office for National Statistics (ONS) Opinions Survey which is sampled to be representative of the UK population; and ii) an Ethnibus survey of the main ethnic minority groups in England.
+The data come from 2 surveys: 1) an ONS opinions survey that is sampled to be representative of the UK population; and 2) an Ethnibus survey of the main ethnic minority groups in England.
 The survey was last carried out in 2010.
 The data collection for the 2012 survey is currently underway.

-Site specific Cancer Awareness Measures have also been completed for breast, colorectal/bowel, cervical, lung and ovarian cancer.
+Site-specific CAMs have also been completed for breast, colorectal/bowel, cervical, lung and ovarian cancer.
 These measures were developed with the support of Breakthrough Breast Cancer, Breast Cancer Care, Cancer Research UK, Ovarian Cancer Action, The Eve Appeal, Ovacome, Target Ovarian Cancer and the Department of Health.